sasikums/CleaningData_CourseProject/Codebook.md

 ##### 3.)
 Variable:

 Describes type of measurement.
-Restricted to measurements related to mean and standard deviation for:
+A -mean() and -std() were recorded for each family of measurement listed below

 tBodyAcc-XYZ
 tGravityAcc-XYZ